Andmontc/holberton-system_engineering-devops/README.md

 # PROJECT SHELL BASICS

-### This repository contains the commands written for the project shell basics of Holberton.
+### This repository contains the commands written for the projects

+- Shell basics
+- Shell Permissions

 **Author**